History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-The dynamic relationship between religion and war throughout American history.
+An in-depth exploration of the dynamic relationship between religion and war throughout American history.
 Coverage stresses, but extends beyond, the Christian faith and traditions.

 HIS 4357 Inter-American Relations (3)